IFB-ElixirFr/sandboxbioscenarios/linux_basics_session03/steps/step03.md

 	{ valid: false, value: "10456"},
 ]}>
 	<span slot="prompt">
 		Print the first line of the SAOUHSC.bed file.
-What is the fisrt value of the third column ?
+What is the first value of the third column?
 Choose the right answer:
 	</span>
 </Quiz>